COVID-19 lab leak theory: China–US relations

 A BBC China report stated that on February 14, Chinese president Xi Jinping proposed for biosafety to be incorporated into law; the following day, new measures were introduced to "strengthen the management of laboratories", especially those working with viruses.
 In April 2020, The Guardian reported that China had taken steps to tightly regulate domestic research into the source of the outbreak in an attempt to control the narrative surrounding its origins and encourage speculation that the virus started outside the country.
 In May 2020, Chinese state media carried statements by scientists countering claims that the seafood market and Institute of Virology were possible origin sites, including comments by George Gao, director of the Chinese Center for Disease Control and Prevention.

 In the United States, anti-China misinformation spread on social media, including baseless bio-weapon claims, fueled aggressive rhetoric towards people of Asian ancestry, and the bullying of scientists.
 Some scientists were worried their words would be misconstrued and used to support racist rhetoric.
-A letter published in Science by Jesse Bloom and others, outlined the uncertain origin of SARS-CoV-2 and proved an impetus for misinformation.
+A letter published in Science by virologist Jesse Bloom and others, outlined the uncertain origin of SARS-CoV-2 and proved an impetus for misinformation.
 The letter was criticized by virologists and public health experts, who said that a "hostile" and "divisive" focus on the WIV was unsupported by evidence, was impeding inquiries into legitimate concerns about China's pandemic response and transparency by combining them with speculative and meritless argument, and would cause Chinese scientists and authorities to share less rather than more data.